-I’m so happy to share with you some beautiful pictures of Russian children, which were taken in 1975 in the now-dissolved Soviet Union.
-With the death of President George Herbert Walker Bush on November 30, Mikhail Gorbachev has officially outlived both American presidents he served counter to during the final chapter of the Soviet Union […]
+I’m so happy to share with you some beautiful pictures of Russian children.
+The father-photographer took them in the 1970s in the former Soviet Union.
+With the death of President George Herbert Walker Bush on November 30, Mikhail Gorbachev has officially outlived both American presidents he served counter to during the final chapter of the […]

 Editor’s Note: The following post was originally a comment about the Soviet childhood left on the Who Is Generation X page.
 I thought it offered a revealing and fascinating glimpse into life for Soviet and Russian youth and children who came of age during the 1970s to 1990s.
 Many thanks and godspeed to the author. […]